Jack Hewitt: Racing career

 Hewitt began his sprint car racing career in 1975 at Eldora Speedway, taking three wins in his inaugural season.

-He raced in the 1998 Indianapolis 500, placing twelfth.
-After his venture into IndyCars he returned to sprint cars until he had a very serious crash in 2002 from which he was lucky to escape with his life.
+Hewitt raced in the 1998 Indianapolis 500, placing twelfth.
+After his venture into IndyCars, he returned to sprint cars until he had a very serious crash in 2002 from which he was lucky to escape with his life.

 On September 26, 1998, Hewitt won the USAC Sprint, USAC Midget, USAC Silver Crown, and UMP Modified features at Eldora Speedway.
 By doing so he became the first and only driver to win all four divisions of racing at the 4-Crown Nationals held at Eldora Speedway in Rossburg, Ohio.

 Hewitt also made several trips to Australia during his career.
 He first appeared as part of the four man USA sedan teams that raced mainly at the Liverpool Speedway and Newcastle Motordrome during the late 1970s and early 1980s (while sometimes also driving Sprintcars).
 He won he 1980 Marlboro Grand National 100 lap event at Liverpool and later in the decade returned to Australia as a Sprintcar driver, winning the Grand Annual Sprintcar Classic at the Premier Speedway in Victoria in 1991 where he defeated fellow American Danny Smith, and leading Australian driver Max Dumesney.